Health and Nutrition

 Meal Services

-Iowa has a meal program available for those age 60 or older, their spouses, and, in some cases, those younger than age 60 with disabilities.
+Iowa has a meal program available for those age 60 or older, their spouse, and, in some cases, those younger than age 60 with disabilities.
 Individuals may voluntarily contribute towards the cost of the meal.
 Contact your local Area Agency on Aging to inquire about locations and availability.

 - Condition of Iowa's Congregate Meal Program (December 2018)